 Utah Agriculture

-In 2012, cattle and calves brought a total of $360.57 million to the state.
-While beef is extremely important, the livestock industry as a whole accounts for 69 percent of Utah’s farm cash receipts.
-Approximately $560 million comes from meat sales alone, including beef, pork and mutton.
+In 2022, cattle and calves brought a total of $628.6 million to the state.
+While beef is extremely important, the livestock industry as a whole accounts for nearly 74% of Utah’s farm cash receipts.
 Utah also ranks in the top 10 nationally for tart cherries, apricots, sweet cherries, mink and sheep production.